 Our mission is to open regulatory studies to the turn toward governance and to help create a space where all social sciences will take regulation more seriously, whether political science, regulatory economics, law and society scholarship, anthropology, history, geography, sociology, psychology, business, law, or other disciplines.
 We believe that these disciplines will take regulation more seriously if we can move the boundaries of regulation toward the boundaries of governance.
 This means, we suspect, that advances in regulatory theory will have an exciting integrative potential for the social sciences overall.
 Indeed, we believe that regulatory studies have emerged at the cutting edge of paradigmatic change in the social sciences.

-Hosting 2018 Biennial Conference
+8th Biennial Conference